Renowned Political Strategist and Author

 David Plouffe is widely referred to as the "architect" of President Obama’s two presidential campaign victories.
 After serving as the campaign manager in the 2008 presidential election, he served inside the White House as Senior Advisor to the President.
 Plouffe currently serves on the Board of the Barack Obama Foundation and is a member of the Uber Board of Directors.

 Plouffe has managed campaigns at all levels of politics, served as an award-winning producer of television advertisements, served as a consultant to leading Fortune 500 companies and has been a ubiquitous presence on national news shows.

 In September 2014, Plouffe joined Uber and in addition to his board duties serves as the Chief Advisor for Uber and CEO, Travis Kalanick.

 Plouffe has won plaudits for the use of technology and pioneering new applications, his message development and discipline, his management skills and his focus and competitiveness.

-Plouffe is the author of The New York Times best seller, The Audacity to Win: The Inside Story and Lessons of Barack Obama’s Historic Victory and is a contributor for ABC News and Bloomberg Television.
-In 2013, he was inducted into The American Association of Political Consultants’ Hall of Fame.
+Plouffe is the author of The New York Times best seller, The Audacity to Win: The Inside Story and Lessons of Barack Obama’s Historic Victory and has been a Contributor for ABC News and Bloomberg Television.
+In 2013 he was inducted into The American Association of Political Consultants’ Hall of Fame.